The Basics of Vintage Pocket Watch Cases

 Snap Back and Screw Bezel Case

 It is easy to identify which 16-size Centennial grade movements were deployed within the ranks of leather-cased Tourist travel timepieces, despite their being separated from their leather stand/case.
 The 16-size Centennials that were used in the Tourist travel timepiece had a conversion dial that placed the winding stem at 6:00.
 They also had a Nickel Silver case that had a snap back cover and a screw bezel.
 The bezel was slightly larger than the case body and its threads left a small gap in which it could gain a grip on the leather case that it overlapped.
 Other differences in the watch case were a squared pendant without any attachment points for a bow, and the lack of a bow.
-There are no photographs that are publicly available of the 16-size Tourist travel timepiece in its leather case/stand.
+There were no photographs that are publicly available of the 16-size Tourist travel timepiece in its leather case/stand until published on this website last year.
+They are available for viewing on our Tourist Travel Timepieces page.

 The Snap Back and Screw Bezel pocket watch case is not a commonly encountered open-face case.
 It remains unclear why this style of watch case was chosen for use in the 16-size Tourist travel timepieces and not in the 12-size Tourist.
 The snap back required the use of a case opening tool to remove it.
 There was little reason to remove the 16-size Seth Thomas movements from their pocket-sized leather stand/case.
 They were all pendant set; so the bezel did not have to be removed to set the time, and because there was no bow it would have been risky to carry the 16-size Tourist in a pocket without its leather case.